andreasch86/andreasch86/README.md

         return "ML Platform Architect who can derive your loss function, deploy it to K8s, and explain it to your CTO"
 ```

 > What sets me apart in the age of AI tools?
 Everyone can call an API.
 I design the platforms that serve 50+ models a day, build the drift detection that catches failures before users do, and lead the teams that keep it all running.
-Three degrees — all cum laude — and a decade of building ML systems before "prompt engineering" was a job title.
+Masters in Applied Math and a decade of building ML systems before "prompt engineering" was a job title.

 ---